Back to school

 6. What if my child becomes sick at school?

 If your child shows COVID-19 symptoms at school, the teacher or school staff must act quickly.
 Parents should be contacted immediately to evaluate the actions to be taken according to the guidelines of the local health authorities.
 Get in contact with your child’s doctor to evaluate the need to perform a COVID-19 test and keep the school informed on the test results.
-Keep your child at home until the doctor’s recommendation or follow the self-isolation protocols from your local heath authority.
+Keep your child at home until the doctor’s recommendation or follow the self-isolation protocols from your local health authority.

 7. What if my child’s classmate or teacher gets sick at school?